seeramuralikrishna777/TALK-TO-MAHI-CHAT-AI-/README.md

 🎯 Usage

-Open the CogniX AI chatbot in a browser.
+Open the TALK TO MAHI chatbot in a browser.

 Type a message in the input box and hit "Send".